-What Is Claustrophobia?
-Symptoms, Causes, Coping
+What Is Claustrophobia – Symptoms, Causes, Treatment

-Claustrophobia refers to the fear of small spaces.
-It falls under a type of anxiety disorder called a specific phobia.
+What do we know about claustrophobia?
+Enclosure phobia is an intense fear of small spaces.
+It falls under a type of anxiety condition called a specific phobia.
 [1] Vadakkan, C. (2023, February 8).
 Claustrophobia.
 StatPearls – NCBI Bookshelf. https://www.ncbi.nlm.nih.gov/books/NBK542327/ [2] Eaton, W. W., Bienvenu, O. J., & Miloyan, B. (2018).
 Specific phobias.
 The Lancet Psychiatry, 5(8), 678–686. https://doi.org/10.1016/s2215-0366(18)30169-x

 When someone has a phobia of small spaces, this fear can interfere significantly with daily life.
 For instance, it may be difficult for them to maintain meaningful relationships or be successful at a job.

-Symptoms of claustrophobia
+Physical symptoms of claustrophobia

 If someone has referred to you as claustrophobic, or you believe you have this anxiety disorder, learning about its symptoms can help you to determine if that is the case.